Bryden-Gunn/Ram-Radar/README.md

 1. Benson & Taylor : add fakeRams.json to server/db/ folder for front end consumption
 2. Fred: Pulling and merging Fred's branch with form.jsx
 3. Benson: db migration and seed setup and uploaded
+4. Setup basic route and api to call data from localhost:3000/api/v1/rams/